maxsitt/insect-detect-docs/docs/hardware/2024_buildinstructions_mounting.md

     2. Allen Keys (3 mm, 5 mm, 6 mm)
     3. Crosshead Screwdriver
     4. Drilling Machine + 8 mm Metal Drill Bit (if holes in Steel L-profile are smaller than 8 mm)
+    5. Metal Saw (if Steel L-profile needs to be cut to 50 cm length)

     **Components**